voceconnect/select-posts-widget/README.md

 ```
 ## Changelog

+**0.5.0**
+*Bound javascript events on 'body' instead of '.widget' to ensure events persist after destroying/creating widget
+*Added templating for individual widgets
+*Added indicator if no posts are selected
+*Refactored WET code
+*Updated code comments

 **0.4.1**
-*Adding readme*
+*Added readme*

 **0.4**
-*Adding filter to allow developers ability to use custom template for widget*
+*Added filter to allow developers ability to use custom template for widget*